SESYNC-ci/data-package-lesson/docs/_slides/data.md

 1. At a minimum, use the same terms to refer to the same things throughout your data.

+   - "origin", not "starting place", "beginning location", and "source"
+   - "*Orcinus orca*", not "killer Whale", "Killer whale", "killer.whale", and "orca"

-2. Potentially use a discipline-wide published vocabulary (ex: [hydrological controlled vocab.](http://vocabulary.odm2.org/))
+2. Consider using a discipline-wide published vocabulary if appropriate (ex: [hydrological controlled vocab.](http://vocabulary.odm2.org/))

 ===

-### Naming data files - review from basic-R-lesson
+### Naming data files

-Bad:
-"CeNsus data*2ndTry 2/15/2017.csv"
+__Bad:__  "CeNsus data*2ndTry 2/15/2017.csv"

-Good:
-"census_data_try_2.csv"
+__Good:__  "census_data_try_2.csv"